sfsanchez72/pyHIIExplorer/README.md

 ## Input parameters

 ### Case 1: If the detection and extraction is in two steps

   #### Detection from a datacube flux_elines (pyHIIdet_cube.py):

-  1. Name (Galaxy name or target)
+  1. name (Galaxy name or target)
-  2. Input file (Cube flux_elines of the galaxy)
+  2. input file (Cube flux_elines of the galaxy)
   3. n_hdu (HDU data index)
   4. n_Ha (Index Halpha)
   5. n_eHa (Index Halpha error)